haiderkn/Password_Manager/README.md

 # Password_Manager
-Assalamu alaikum,
-Welcome to the Password_Manager repository!
 This project is designed to provide a secure and efficient way to manage your passwords on web.
 This app maintains a monolithic structure.
 ## Features
 - **user creation**:
 - - **Login with Token**: